ADOPTED FEBRUARY 7, 1995

 B. Any player red carded for Serious Foul Play(SFP) or for Denying an Obvious Goal Scoring Opportunity (DOGSO) will also be suspended for the next game.

 C. Any player red carded for Violent Conduct(VC) is suspended for 3 consecutive additional games.
-In addition the team is assessed a fine of $50 by the league.

 D. Any player red carded for assault or attempt to assault a referee, either verbal or physical, will be suspended from the league.
 Reinstatement of any suspended player mentioned in this article needs a unanimous decision from all the participant teams on the first meeting of each seasonal year, providing that the player has been suspended for a minimum of one full season.